Mods and rockers: Physical conflicts

 BBC News stories from May 1964 stated that mods and rockers were jailed after riots in seaside resort towns in Southern England, such as Margate in Kent, Brighton in Sussex, and Clacton in Essex.

 Conflicts took place at Clacton and Hastings during the Easter weekend of 1964.
 A second round took place on the south coast of England over the Whitsun weekend (18 and 19 May 1964), especially at Brighton, where fights occurred over two days and moved along the coast to Hastings and back; hence the "Second Battle of Hastings" tag.
 A small number of rockers were isolated on Brighton beach where they – despite being protected by police – were overwhelmed and assaulted by mods.
-Eventually calm was restored and a judge levied heavy fines, describing those arrested as "sawdust Caesars."
+Eventually calm was restored and a judge levied heavy fines, describing those arrested as "sawdust Caesars".

 Newspapers described the mod and rocker clashes as being of "disastrous proportions", and labelled mods and rockers as "vermin" and "louts".
 Newspaper editorials fanned the flames of hysteria, such as a Birmingham Post editorial in May 1964, which warned that mods and rockers were "internal enemies" in the UK who would "bring about disintegration of a nation's character".
 The magazine Police Review argued that the mods and rockers' purported lack of respect for law and order could cause violence to "surge and flame like a forest fire".

-As a result of this media coverage, two British Members of Parliament travelled to the seaside areas to survey the damage, and MP Harold Gurden called for a resolution for intensified measures to control hooliganism.
+As a result of this news coverage, two British members of parliament travelled to the seaside areas to survey the damage, and M.P.
+Harold Gurden called for a resolution for intensified measures to control hooliganism.
 One of the prosecutors in the trial of some of the Clacton brawlers argued that mods and rockers were youths with no serious views, who lacked respect for law and order.

 There were occasional incidents thereafter.
-The punk band The Exploited recorded the song "Fuck the Mods" on the B-side of their first release and the record's back cover stated "To all the Edinburgh punks and skins – keep on mod-bashing!!"
+In 1980, during the mod revival, the punk rock band The Exploited recorded the song "Fuck the Mods" on their E.P.
+Army Life, whose back cover stated "To all the Edinburgh punks and skins – keep on mod-bashing!!"
 The band performed in Finsbury Park, London in 1981 on the same night that The Jam were playing nearby, and there was fighting after the gigs between the mods who had watched The Jam and the rockers who had watched The Exploited.